malaikazy/SurveyX/README.md

 To request a paper, create a new issue with the following details:

 - **Paper Title**: Provide the title of the paper you need.
 - **Keywords for Literature Search**: Provide keywords separated by commas that will help retrieve relevant literature and guide the content generation (e.g. "AI in healthcare, climate change impact on agriculture, ethical implications of AI").
+We recommend that the number of keywords be limited to **4 ~ 5** for optimal results.
 - **Your email**(optional): Please provide your email address so that we can notify you promptly once the paper is ready.

 ### 💬Example Issue Submission: